 Setting up the right process for apparel manufacturing could mean the difference between your dream collection and a waste of your time and money.
-Without experience negotiating with manufacturers, there is big chance of errors and delays.
+Without experience in negotiating with manufacturers, there is a big chance of errors and delays.
 This is why so many designers end up unhappy, and part of the reason why many manufacturers have such a bad reputation.
 But, any manufacturer worth their weight should value your time and contributions to your project.
 You’re paying for their service, so you should be able to expect their best work.
 Here are four common dealbreakers to watch out for and circumvent so that you can develop a productive and successful relationship with your apparel manufacturer.

 Lateness – is your apparel manufacturing partner weeks late on their delivery?

 Whether you’re a clothing designer or an entrepreneur with a great idea, when it comes to manufacturing, timing is vital.
 As an independent creative professional, you make promises to your customers to deliver on their orders.
 There are very few circumstances where it’s acceptable to go back on your word.
 A late manufacturer is not one of them.
 Between scheduling photo shoots, creating lookbooks, and prepping your marketing, you’re busy.
 You need to make sure your manufacturer is on your side.

 It’s one thing if your manufacturer is a couple of days late due to unforeseen delays, but if they start to fall weeks behind in production, something needs to change.
 It’s possible that these delays could be prevented in the future.
 Speak with your manufacturer to establish time frames, contingency plans, and other ways to improve.
 You can avoid late deliveries or bottlenecks in your WIP by setting key benchmark dates.